seanjyjy/seanjyjy/README.md

 ## I'm a 3rd year Computer Science student in NUS!

-- 🌱 I’m currently studying SWE, Databases and Artificial Intelligence
+- 🌱 I’m currently learning about web frontend development and wish to learn more about web backend development
 - 🔭 I’m looking to collaborate with other developers
+- 🥅 Contribute more to Open Source projects

 ### Connect with me: